olii-dev/stratus-browser/README.md

 Feel free to open an issue or submit a pull request if you'd like to contribute to Stratus Browser.

 ## License
-Stratus Browser is released under the MIT License.
+Stratus Browser is released under the MPL-2.0 License.